Biden to nominate Michael Barr as Fed's top banking regulator - KESQ

 “Barr has spent his career protecting consumers, and during his time at Treasury, played a critical role in creating both the Consumer Financial Protection Bureau and the position for which I am nominating him.
 He was instrumental in the passage of Dodd-Frank, to ensure a future financial crisis would not create devastating economic hardship for working families,” Biden said in a statement Friday.

-Several of Biden’s nominees to the Fed’s Board of Governors, including Jerome Powell for a second term as Fed chair, still await a vote from the Senate Banking Committee.
+Several of Biden’s nominees to the Fed’s seven-member Board of Governors, including Jerome Powell for a second term as Fed chair, still await a vote from the Senate.

 The-CNN-Wire